January 23, 2019

 Yap is working within three different classes of combinations:

-DDR inhibitor plus immunotherapy — Studies have shown that DDR inhibitors activate the immune system.
+- DDR inhibitor plus immunotherapy — Studies have shown that DDR inhibitors activate the immune system.
 Furthermore, in a lab setting, a synergy has been noted between the two classes of drugs when they’re combined.
+Recently, MD Anderson researchers discovered that a combination of immune checkpoint blockade and targeted therapies that block normal DNA damage repair achieved significant tumor regression in mouse models of small cell lung cancer, suggesting a promising new approach for treating patients with this aggressive cancer.

 Yap hypothesizes that there are different levels of sensitivity to these drugs within each gene mutation and that there’s also context dependency between different tumor types.